MikaelWeiss/patterns-and-data-structures/Tries/CompetentSee.md

 Let's go!
 Data CompetentSee said:

-Great — let’s get started.
+Great — let's get started.

 What topic would you like to show competency in?